Ercanar/bachelor-thesis/Thesis.typ

 than any other region, especially when compared to the much more stable equatorial region.

 === Discrepancy of temperature differences
-// TODO besser sagen warum es das gibt und das ich es nicht mehr herausfinden kann
-// TODO spezifizieren, dass in PRP / imposed ist Within the last two sections a discrepancy between $Delta T$ and $sum_i Delta T_i$ can be found.
+Within the feedback separation with imposed feedbacks, and subsequently also in the arctic amplification, a discrepancy between $Delta T$ and $sum_i Delta T_i$ can be found.
 This discrepancy, denoted $Delta (Delta T)$, assumes different values for the different regions.
-The global mean presents $Delta (Delta T) = 0.311$ $K$, while the arctics and the tropics give 0.159 K and 0.507 K respectively.
+The global mean presents $Delta (Delta T) = 0.311$ $K$, while the polar regions and the tropical regions give 0.159 K and 0.507 K respectively.
+This discrepancy can be visually confirmed by comparing @figure-sum with @figure-control.
-That indicates that the effect on the sum is a process that warms the global climate, and does so stronger in the tropics and weaker in the arctics.
+That indicates that the effect on the sum is a process that warms the global climate, and does so stronger in the tropical regions and weaker in the polar regions.
 This process could be another feedback that wasn't separated out or a possible correction within the model that was somehow not considered in the separation process.

-// TODO erklären warum das alles so ist, warum mauritsen das impliziert
-// "Hat es damit zu tun, dass man bei feedback locking Variablen dekorreliert (z.B.
-Albedo und Temperatur) und damit ein anderes Kontrollklima erzeugt?"
+Due to the time constraints of this thesis, the exact reason for this should be investigated in a follow up thesis that implements all of the recommended upgrades to the model as well as more detailed and more extensive methodology.

+#pagebreak()
 @Mauritsen2013 implies that if $Delta (Delta T)$ gets substantially big, a meaningful feedback separation has not been achieved.
+The reason for that implication lies within the assumptions that were made within the theory section.
+Equation @linear implies that the problem can be linearized.
+Therefore, when equations @feedbackim and @lambdaT are inserted into equation @OG, the following correlation emerges:
+$ Delta T = sum_i Delta T_i = Delta T_F + Delta T_A + Delta T_V + Delta T_C $
+The results from the imposed feedback separation do not follow this correlation.
 This leads to the natural conclusion that either the MSCM is incapable of having a meaningful feedback separation performed on it or that some kind of error was done following the methodology of @Mauritsen2013 to try to do the feedback separation on the MSCM.

-#pagebreak()
 == Locked feedbacks and feedback synergy
-The following figures depict the spatial distribution of the different $Delta accent(T, ~)_i$ and will be used in further discussion.
-#figure(
-  image("img/Delta T_A locked.png", width: 100%),
-  caption: [In this figure, the temperature difference between the runs `X2-A0-V1-C1` and `X1-A0-V1-C1` is displayed.
-            Meaning it is a spatial distribution of $Delta accent(T, ~)_A$.
-            The mean value in this figure is 0.363 K, the maximum is 1.389 K and the minimum is 0.065 K.
-            The warming occurs mainly in the arctics and within Central Asia and North America as well as the Sahara region.
-            There is almost no warming in the tropics and the non-arctic southern hemisphere.
-            The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
-) <figure-T_A-lo>
-#figure(
-  image("img/Delta T_V locked.png", width: 100%),
-  caption: [In this figure, the temperature difference between the runs `X2-A1-V0-C1` and `X1-A1-V0-C1` is displayed.
-            Meaning it is a spatial distribution of one of the eight values of $Delta accent(T, ~)_V$.
-            The mean value in this figure is 2.191 K, the maximum is 3.77 K and the minimum is 1.715 K.
-            The strongest warming occurs in the Himalayas, the Sahara region and the American Cordilleras as well as Australia.
-            The weakest warming happens over the equatorial oceans.
-            The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
-) <figure-T_V-lo>
-#figure(
-  image("img/Delta T_C locked.png", width: 100%),
-  caption: [In this figure, the temperature difference between the runs `X2-A1-V1-C0` and `X1-A1-V1-C0` is displayed.
-            Meaning it is a spatial distribution of one of the eight values of $Delta accent(T, ~)_F$.
-            The mean value in this figure is 0.334 K, the maximum is 1.107 K and the minimum is 0.065 K.
-            One can clearly see that most of the warming happens in the arctics and over Central Asia as well as the Sahara.
-            Furthermore, more warming occurs over land than over the oceans.
-            It is worth noting that there is no difference between this figure and @figure-T_F.
-            The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
-) <figure-T_C-lo>
-#figure(
-  image("img/Delta T_AC locked.png", width: 100%),
-  caption: [In this figure, the temperature difference between the runs `X2-A0-V1-C0` and `X1-A0-V1-C0` is displayed.
-            Meaning it is a spatial distribution of $Delta accent(T, ~)_"AC"$.
-            The mean value in this figure is 0.363 K, the maximum is 1.389 K and the minimum is 0.065 K.
-            The warming occurs mainly in the arctics and within Central Asia and North America as well as the Sahara region.
-            There is almost no warming in the tropics and the non-arctic southern hemisphere.
-            It is worth noting that there is no difference between this figure and @figure-T_A-lo.
-            The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
-) <figure-T_AC-lo>
-#figure(
-  image("img/Delta T_AV locked.png", width: 100%),
-  caption: [In this figure, the temperature difference between the runs `X2-A0-V0-C1` and `X1-A0-V0-C1` is displayed.
-            Meaning it is a spatial distribution of one of the eight values of $Delta accent(T, ~)_"AV"$.
-            The mean value in this figure is 2.461 K, the maximum is 4.745 K and the minimum is 1.79 K.
-            The strongest warming occurs in the Himalayas, the Sahara region, the Arctic and the American Cordilleras as well as Australia and the Southern Ocean.
-            The weakest warming happens over the equatorial oceans.
-            The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
-) <figure-T_AV-lo>
-#figure(
-  image("img/Delta T_CV locked.png", width: 100%),
-  caption: [In this figure, the temperature difference between the runs `X2-A1-V0-C0` and `X1-A1-V0-C0` is displayed.
-            Meaning it is a spatial distribution of one of the eight values of $Delta accent(T, ~)_"CV"$.
-            The mean value in this figure is 2.191 K, the maximum is 3.77 K and the minimum is 1.715 K.
-            The strongest warming occurs in the Himalayas, the Sahara region and the American Cordilleras as well as Australia.
-            The weakest warming happens over the equatorial oceans.
-            It is worth noting that there is no difference between this figure and @figure-T_V-lo.
-            The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
-) <figure-T_CV-lo>
+The maps of the temperature difference distributions for the locked feedbacks, similar to the ones used in @h, can be found in the appendix.

 The locked feedback factors $accent(lambda, ~)_i$ are calculated using equation @feedbacklo.
 The values of $lambda_T$ and $F$ are taken from the previous section.